 Tip: Have a look at our Athens Airport guide, if you are arriving in Athens by plane.

 Night view of Monastiraki square - credits: Trabantos/Shutterstock.com

-If you're less into nightclubs and more into just enjoying the streets of a city by night, our Night Crawlers Tourtakes you on a stroll through some of the prettiest parts of Athens ending with a mezedes dinner and wine, a choice for those who want to simply unwind at the end of the day.
-If you're more of a night owl and you'd like to know where locals go to find the best cocktail and wine barsour Athens Nocturnal Gems Touris designed to show you how locals like to spend the evening in town.
-With your local expert, friend and guide enjoy an evening of wine, spirits and cocktail tasting paired with charcuterie boards, street food and a walk through some of Athen's quirkiest spots.
+If you're less into nightclubs and more into just enjoying the streets of a city by night, our Athens Evening Highlights Tour with Meze Dinner takes you on a stroll through some of the prettiest parts of Athens, ending with a mezedes dinner that includes wine, a choice for those who want to simply unwind at the end of the day.
+If you're more of a night owl and you'd like to know where locals go to find the best cocktail and wine bars, our Athens Nightlife Tour in Koukaki Neighborhood is designed to show you how locals like to spend their evenings in town.
+Along with your local expert guide, enjoy an evening of wine, spirits and cocktail tasting paired with charcuterie boards, street food, and a walk through some of Athen's quirkiest spots.

 5. Greek food

 Greek Salad - credits: ORLIO/Shutterstock.com